leiadog11/DrumDuel/README.md

 This game was made in Unreal Engine 5 and uses an Arduino Plugin for an accessible controller.

-Devs: JC Ho, Nick Clohessy, Huynh
+Devs: JC Ho, Nick Clohessy, Kayla Huynh